craychee/craychee.github.io/source/_posts/2015-10-04-production-is-an-artifact.md

 Using a CI server, you can put your deployment plan into code (which probably will include pulling down the current production database and making changes to it), ensure that it executed properly, and then deploy only the *artifact* of what your deployment created: in this case, the Drupal root.
 It makes no sense to deploy the composer files, the tests, the build script, the Vagrantfile, or any other helpers.
 Your Drupal root is your only shippable product.
 Deploy only that.

-I describe this workflow in some detail here:
+I describe this workflow in some detail here: [No Excuses: Automated Deployment](/blog/2015/08/08/no-excuses-part5-deployment/)

 So now, while our *development*'s project repository might look like the above, our shippable Drupal project looks like: